VeronicaLourens/vero-perfume/README.md

 [Back to top](#vero-perfume)

 # Deployment
 The project has been deployed to **Heroku** in the early stage of the proejct development just after creating the site's navigation.
+Create **Procfile** and set up environment variables in my project development environment.

 * ## Heroku App